 Todays post will cover how OSPF withdraws a route after a link failure or de-configuration.
 There are some fantastic resources out there describing how to originate and advertise links and prefixes, but I haven’t found a good summary of OSPF link failure handling.

-We’ll cover link-down events within an area first, because it’s the easiest to explain.
+We’ll cover link-down events within an area first, because it is the easiest to explain.
 As we discussed in my previous router LSA P2P post, OSPF represents routes within an area by defining them as nodes and links with attached prefixes (stub networks).

 Remember that Summary LSAs are pure distance-vector advertisements.
 Summary LSAs don’t advertise link information, just prefix information (a.k.a. routes).
-Assuming no summarisation had been configured on the ABR, it will originate a single Type-3 Summary LSA for every Type-1 stub-network prefix it had installed in it’s routing table.
+Assuming no summarisation had been configured on the ABR, it will originate a single Type-3 Summary LSA for every Type-1 stub-network prefix it had installed in the ABRs routing table.

 Now that the prefix associated with the failed link has been implicitly withdrawn, it has been removed from the routing table.
 The ABR now needs to withdraw the summary LSA it had flooded into the backbone.
 The ABR informs all backbone routers that it can no longer reach the prefix from the failed link and asks the those routers to flush the Type-3 LSA for that prefix from their LSDBs.

 The ABR does this by sending a new Summary LSA with and updated sequence number.
 The prefix is flagged as unreachable by setting the 24-bit metric field to all ones.
 This is called LSInfinity and has a decimal value of 16777215.

 The LSA requests that it be flushed from the receiver’s LSDB by setting the LSAge to MaxAge (3600 seconds).
 If there are other ABRs in the network, they will cascade the prefix removal by re-originating these ‘poisoned’ Type-3s into their connected non-backbone areas.